Trip Overview

 • Meals Welcome Dinner

-The wakeup call is set up early today since all Tourist Bus leaves in the early hour morning around 7:30 am.
-Leaving the capital city through the slender highway we drive to Pokhara.
-As we leave the capital city, our bus follows the winding road over the valley rim and descends onto the valley where the Trisuli River follows The journey is slow and steady as the road winds through villages passing terraces fields and we soon catch glimpses of the high eye-catching mountain ranges of Ganesh, Manasula, and Annapurna.
-Normally, we arrive Pokhara by mid-afternoon so you have time to explore this pretty lake city.
-You can even hire a boat to visit the Temple-Island dedicated to Goddess Barahi in the middle of the lake and get some great photos with an awesome background.
+As we are taking a private vehicle, we can set the departure time as per our convenience.
+However it is better to start earlier as the traffic condition is better in the morning as well as the weather.
+The drive is approximately 6 Hrs in a private vehicle including the stops for tea and lunch.
+Pokhara the most beautiful city and Nepal's second-largest lake city is simply phenomenal.
+As we leave the capital city, our bus follows the winding road over the valley rim and descends onto the valley where the Trishuli River follows The journey is slow and steady as the road winds through villages passing terraces fields and we soon catch glimpses of the high eye-catching mountain ranges of Ganesh, Manaslu, and Annapurna.
+Normally, we arrive at Pokhara by mid-afternoon so you have time to explore this pretty lake city.
+You can even hire a boat to visit the Island of Barahi temple and get some great photos from the middle of Phewa Lake.
+We will stay at the hotel at Pokhara.

 • Accommodation 3 Star Hotel